Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 >
 > ##### ![AdvML](/images/color_advml.png)Pickle Embedding
 >
 > Python is one of the most commonly used ML language.
-Python pickles are used in serializing and de-serializing a Python object structurs.
+Python pickles are used in serializing and de-serializing a Python object structures.
 ML models are sometimes stored as pickles and shared.
 An adversary may use pickle embedding to introduce malicious data payloads which may result in remote code execution.

 ### ![Cyber](/images/color_cyber.png) Included ATT&CK Techniques
 <details>